 “Sitting in classes all day wasn’t helping.
 I had a very limited range of motion in my hips and a herniated disc in my back,” said Kehoe.

-After a family friend’s recommendation, Kehoe reached out to the Department of Orthopedic Surgery at UC San Diego Health System and was connected to Francis Gonzales, MD
+After a family friend’s recommendation, Kehoe reached out to the Department of Orthopedic Surgery at UC San Diego Health and was connected to Francis Gonzales, MD

 , who diagnosed her quickly and recommended two hip replacements using the anterior approach.